-The Trace Metals Unit tests for environmental metals such as lead, cadmium, mercury, arsenic and manganese which are all toxic to the body at certain concentrations.
+The Trace Metals Unit tests for environmental metals such as lead, cadmium, mercury, arsenic, cobalt, thallium, beryllium, barium, and manganese which are all toxic to the body at certain concentrations.
 These metals are not essential or normal constituents of the body, but will always be present due to their existence in our environment.
 Exposure to such metals occurs through inhalation, ingestion, or absorption which leads to accumulation of these metals in the body.

-The Trace Metals Unit performs metal analysis on urine, blood, hair, and tissue specimens using inductively coupled plasma mass spectrometry (ICP-MS).
-Once the specimens have been assessed and accessioned, they are digested or treated with diluent and placed on the ICP-MS. From there the specimens are automatically pumped to the instrument nebulizer, which atomizes the solution into radio frequency plasma, where ionization takes place.
-Next, a vacuum interface pulls the ions through a series of cones and a focusing lens, where the positively charged ions enter the quadrupole and are separated by their mass-to-charge ratio.
-These ions are detected by an electron multiplier, quantified, and processed by the instrument's data handling system.
+The Trace Metals Unit performs metal analysis on urine, blood, and tissue specimens using inductively coupled plasma mass spectrometry (ICP-MS).
+Once the specimens have been assessed and accessioned, they are digested or treated with diluent and placed on the ICP-MS for detection and quantification.

 Previous Biomonitoring Projects:

 - University of Michigan - Modern Tooth Fairy-COHRA

 - University of Michigan - Study of Women's Health Across the Nation (SWAN)